⚠ High Risk

 Real Estate Wire Transfer Fraud

-Scammers monitor real estate transaction email threads and, at a critical moment, send fraudulent wire instructions appearing to come from your agent, attorney, or title company.
+Scammers monitor real estate transaction email threads and at a critical moment send fraudulent wire instructions appearing to come from your agent, attorney, or title company.
 Funds sent to the wrong account are rarely recovered.
-This remains an active and consistent threat reported to the NJCCIC from New Jersey residents.
+This remains a consistently active threat reported regularly to the NJCCIC from New Jersey residents.

 What to do: Always verify wire instructions by calling your agent, attorney, or title company at an independently sourced number before sending any funds.
 Be especially cautious of any last-minute changes to payment details.